Partial sorting: Specialised sorting algorithms

 The resulting algorithm is called partial quicksort and requires an expected time of only O(n + k log k), and is quite efficient in practice, especially if a selection sort is used as a base case when k becomes small relative to n.
 However, the worst-case time complexity is still very bad, in the case of a bad pivot selection.
 Pivot selection along the lines of the worst-case linear time selection algorithm (see Quicksort) could be used to get better worst-case performance.
 Partial quicksort, quickselect (including the multiple variant), and quicksort can all be generalized into what is known as a chunksort.

 Incremental sorting

 Incremental sorting is a version of the partial sorting problem where the input is given up front but k is unknown: given a k-sorted array, it should be possible to extend the partially sorted part so that the array becomes (k+1)-sorted.

-Heaps lead to an O(n + k log n) "online heapselect" solution to incremental partial sorting: first "heapify", in linear time, the complete input array to produce a min-heap.
+Heaps lead to an O(n + k log n) "online heapselect" solution to incremental partial sorting: first build a heap, in linear time, from the complete input array to produce a min-heap.
 Then extract the minimum of the heap k times.

 A different incremental sort can be obtained by modifying quickselect.
 The version due to Paredes and Navarro maintains a stack of pivots across calls, so that incremental sorting can be accomplished by repeatedly requesting the smallest item of an array A from the following algorithm: